Posts

 Image

-YOUNGER-LOOKING SKIN AIDED BY LIGHT THERAPY WILL BE AVAILABLE SOON A KAIST research team led by Professor Keon Jae Lee has developed a deep skin-stimulating LED mask, verified in clinical trials to improve dermis elasticity by 340%.
+LIGHT THERAPY IMPROVES SKIN A KAIST research team led by Professor Keon Jae Lee has developed a deep skin-stimulating LED mask, which, as verified in clinical trials, improves dermal elasticity by 340%.
 Conventional LED masks, with their rigid design, fail to conform closely to the skin's contours.
-This limitation causes substantial light reflection, with up to 90% reflected over a distance of 2 cm, reducing light penetration and limiting stimulation of the deep skin layers essential for effective skin rejuvenation.
+This limitation causes substantial light reflection, with up to 90% of the light being reflected over a distance of 2 cm, reducing light penetration and limiting stimulation of the deep skin layers that are essential for effective skin rejuvenation.
 To address these challenges, Professor Lee's team developed a face-conforming surface lighting micro-LED (FSLED) mask, which can provide uniform photostimulation to the dermis.
-The critical technology lies in the mask's ability to deliver uniform light to deep skin tissues while maintaining a conformal skin attachment.
-This is achieved through a 3D origami str...
+The critical technology lies in the mask's ability to deliver uniform light to deep skin tissues while maintaining a conformal attachment to the skin.
+This is achieved through a 3D origami...

 POSSIBLE LIFE EXTENSION WITH WELL-KNOWN DRUGS